ProzorroUKR/openprocurement.api/docs/source/standard/document.rst

 :documentType:
     string

+    Possible values for sign documents:

+    * `notice` - **Sign document for publication tender**

+      Can be used in :ref:`tender`

+    * `evaluationReports` - **Sign document for evaluation report**

+      Can be used in :ref:`tender` and :ref:`framework_qualification` in framework.

     Possible values for :ref:`tender`

     * `notice` - **Tender notice**

+      NOT USED ANYMORE.
+Now it's use as sign document.

-      The formal notice that gives details of a tender.
+      Earlier this type of document was used as the formal notice that gives details of a tender.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `biddingDocuments` - **Bidding Documents**